KRU: 1992–1999: Formation, Canggih and early years

 On 3 March 1997, KRU released a compilation album entitled KRUmania which included three new songs, "Fanatik", "Di Pintu Syurga" featuring a duet with their protege, Elite and a cover version of P. Ramlee's "Getaran Jiwa".
 The song, which is a theme tune of Ramlee's 1960 drama film Antara Dua Darjat, saws the KRU brothers sang along with archived Ramlee's recorded vocals.
 KRU's rendition of "Getaran Jiwa" have earned them a recognition from The Malaysia Book of Records as the first Malaysian artist to have a digital duet with a deceased musician.
 The album was well received by the market and sold over 80,000 copies in 5 days upon its release.
 To promote KRUmania, the group embarked a three-month concert tour on 15 locations throughout Malaysia; the KRUmania Mega Tour '97 tour began with a concert in Johor Bahru, Johor on 17 May and ended in Stadium Negara, Kuala Lumpur on 4 October.
 Due to demand, an additional concert tour was held in December.
-Later, KRU was commissioned by the Government of Selangor to produced a tribute album for Selangor national football team titled Viva Selangor.
+Later, KRU was commissioned by the Government of Selangor to produce a tribute album for Selangor national football team titled Viva Selangor.
 The album contains 8 songs that performed by the team players themselves.
 They also won six awards including Best Music Video for their single, "Fanatik" at the second Music Video Awards held at the Auditorium Besar in Angkasapuri, Kuala Lumpur.

 In August 1998, KRU was chosen by Pepsi to perform "Never Let the Spirit Die", one of the songs chosen as the theme song for the 16th Commonwealth Games in Kuala Lumpur; To promote the single, its interactive CD-ROM was released in September in conjunction with the KRU-Pepsi promotion.
-They among a few artistes including Sharifah Aini, Zainal Abidin, Amy Search, Ning Baizura, Ella and Sheila Majid to recorded the soundtrack for Malaysia's first animated feature film, Silat Lagenda.
+They among a few artistes including Sharifah Aini, Zainal Abidin, Amy Search, Ning Baizura, Ella and Sheila Majid to recorded the soundtrack for Malaysia's first animated feature film, Silat Legenda.
 KRU composed and perform three songs for the film's soundtrack, "Silat Legenda", "Fobia" and a duet with Sheila, "Setia Bersama".
 KRU's sixth studio album and their first English-language album, The Way We Jam, was released on 26 November 1998.
 The album includes songs written by other international composers like Diane Warren, David Foster and Babyface as well as some written by themselves.
 They also recorded a cover version of "Never Ask Too Much (of Love)" by American gospel music group, Take 6.
 Spawned three singles, the album is a critical and commercial success.
 The music video for the titular song, won the 6th Anugerah Industri Muzik for the Best Music Video while the album itself won the Best Engineered Album on 10 April 1999.